2023 Best Journalism Schools in the Far Western US Region

 Request Information

-University of Washington - Seattle Campus landed the #10 spot in the 2023 rankings for the best journalism programs.
-UW Seattle is a fairly large public school located in the city of Seattle.
+University of Washington - Seattle Campus did quite well in this year’s ranking of the best schools for journalism students.
+It came in at #10 on the list.
+UW Seattle is a very large public school located in the city of Seattle.

-Full Journalism at University of Washington - Seattle Campus Report
+Read full report on Journalism at University of Washington - Seattle Campus

 Explore the best journalism colleges for a specific state in the Far Western US region.